R-Elias/flattree/README.md

 `tree_output.txt`.
 All files will be listed, but only their names will be included.

 `python flattree.py -o code_output.txt -d /path/to/project --extensions=py,js,css`

 Analyze the directory `/path/to/project` and save the output to `code_output.txt`.
 All files will be listed, but only `.py`, `.js`, and `.css` files will have their content included in the output.

+`python flattree.py -o code_output.txt -d /path/to/project --strict-extensions=js`

+Analyze the directory `/path/to/project` and save the output to `code_output.txt`.
+All files will be listed, but only `.js` files with the exact extension `.js` will have their content included in the output.

+`python flattree.py -o code_output.txt -d /path/to/project -n 100`

+Analyze the directory `/path/to/project` and save the output to `code_output.txt`.
+All files will be listed, but only files with fewer than 100 lines will have their content included in the output.

 ## NOTES
 - The script uses UTF-8 encoding for reading files and writing output.
 It